JPMorgan sued by Mississippi AG over credit card misconduct

-(Reuters) - JPMorgan Chase & Co (JPM.N) was sued on Tuesday by Mississippi Attorney General Jim Hood, who accused the largest U.S. bank of violating state consumer protection laws in its alleged pursuit of delinquent payments by credit card customers.
+Dec 17 (Reuters) - JPMorgan Chase & Co was sued on Tuesday by Mississippi Attorney General Jim Hood, who accused the largest U.S. bank of violating state consumer protection laws in its alleged pursuit of delinquent payments by credit card customers.

 The lawsuit followed an 18-month probe, according to Hood, and adds to a long list of legal problems facing JPMorgan.